Skip to content

 • Take over-the-counter medication.
 Take medications to relieve pain and calm your irritated nerve.
 The most common over-the-counter medications for sciatica treatment, non-steroidal anti-inflammatory drugs (NSAIDs), include ibuprofen, aspirin, and naproxen.

-• Take bed rest and perform gentle stretches.
+• Decrease heavy activity and perform gentle range of motion exercises and stretches.
 Take it easy and treat your body to some self-care with gentle stretches.
-Learn proper stretches from wellness professionals to help with lower back pain.
+Learn proper stretches and range of motion activities from wellness professionals to help with lower back pain.

 When self-care measures don't relieve sciatica nerve pain, your healthcare professional may recommend the following treatments:

 • Physical therapy.
 A physical therapist can help you develop a stretching and exercise routine to reduce pain.
-Physical therapy can also help you maintain proper posture and take pressure off of the sciatic nerve.
+Oftentimes, muscular stability and proper posture can alleviate pain and prevent flares significantly.

 • Prescription medication.
 Depending on the severity of your pain, your healthcare professional may prescribe medications to treat your symptoms.